• Our Wander

 Use Historical & Real-Time Sakura Forecast

-We used historical data to estimate our travel window.
+We used historical data to estimate and determine our travel dates.
 However, once you are in Japan, real-time tracking is essential.
-There are many online resources and apps for tracking, and we relied on the following two official websites to plan and monitor daily bloom percentages throughout Japan:
+We relied on the following two official websites to plan and monitor daily bloom percentages throughout Japan:

 • Sakura Navi (Japan Meteorological Corporation): This is the gold standard for forecasts.
 Their "Cherry Blossom Forecast" website provides a "flowering meter" for over 1,000 spots, showing exactly how close a park is to full bloom.